rostools/r-cubed-intro/for-instructors.md

     - Basic questions about the participant (like in the pre-course survey).
     - Questions about current usage of the tools they learned during the course.
     - Questions about and reflections on the course.

+### About the schedule

+The schedule is not designed to be a fixed sequence of sessions.
+Some sessions may run shorter so you can move on to the next session afterwards, while other sessions may run longer and go into the next session.
+That is ok if that happens.
+The schedule is a guide only, an overview of what will be covered and when.